 Casco Viejo, Panama City.
 If you’re craving colourful streets and Latin American vibes, this is your spot.
 Here’s all the photo inspiration you need, plus a few tales and tips about this historic gem.

-Panama’s capital city, the imaginatively named Panama City, is located on the country’s Pacific coast, right at the entrance to the glorious feat of engineering: The Panama Canal.
-(More on that badboy another time, pals) Although we docked in Colón, on the Caribbean side of the country, the distance overland between the two coastlines is only about 50 miles, so it was basically a given that we should head on over to the capital at some point during our time visiting this beautiful country.
+Panama’s capital city, the imaginatively named Panama City, is located on the country’s Pacific coast, right at the entrance to The Panama Canal.
+Although our ship docked in Colón, on the Caribbean side of the country, the distance overland between the two coastlines is only about 50 miles.
+So it was a given that we should head on over to the capital at some point during our time visiting this beautiful country.

 First: the historical bit